smorad/um_cisc_7026/lecture_12_transformers.typ

         - Recurrent neural networks #pause
         - Autoencoders #pause
         - Variational autoencoders #pause
-        - Graph neural networks #pause
+        - Diffusion models #pause
         - Attention and transformers #pause
         - Generative pre-training
     ]

 ==
-I hope you enjoyed the course! #pause
+I hope you enjoyed the course #pause

 But there are many more topics to learn! #pause

-Now, you have the tools to study deep learning on your own #pause
+- Now, you have the tools to study deep learning on your own #pause

-You have the tools to train neural networks for real problems #pause
+- You can train neural networks for real problems

 ==
-In the first lecture, I asked everyone in this class for something #pause
+In the first lecture, I asked everyone in this class to do something #pause

 *Question:* Do you remember what it was?